 Week 0 Critical review 27.01.20

-During the break I have been reading up in more depth on a number of photographers that are working in the same spheres as me (Davey, Boon, Laboile, Carucci, Abril, Calypso) , and managed to attend a number of exhibitions that relate to my practice in varying ways , both directly to my pedagogical body of work within the MA (Year3 Tate), and to my broader practice, photographing stories and journeys of motherhood (Taylor Wessing and Matrescence).
+During the break I have been reading up in-depth on a number of photographers working in the same spheres as me (Davey, Boon, Laboile, Carucci, Abril, Calypso) , and managed to attend a number of exhibitions that relate to my practice in varying ways , both directly to my pedagogical body of work within the MA (Year3 Tate), and to my broader practice, photographing stories and journeys of motherhood (Taylor Wessing and Matrescence).

 STEVE MCQUEEN YEAR 3 PROJECT TATE BRITAIN

 The first exhibition I attended was YEAR3 PROJECT at Tate Britain, by Steve McQueen.